cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-h3lix/index.md

 1. Enter in your password
     - Sideloadly must make a request to it's servers in order to work with free developer accounts.
 If you are not OK with this, you may use an alternate Apple ID.

+The app will now install to your iOS device.

 ## Trusting the application

 1. Go to `Settings` -> `General` -> `Device Management` -> `<Your Apple ID>`